Easy-to-follow video tutorials help you learn software, creative, and business skills.Become a member

-The MAMP software bundle represents one of the easiest ways to get started with Apache, MySQL, and PHP on Mac OS X. You can download the MAMP software from this web site, www.mamp.info.
-Make sure you're looking at the English version of the page.
-You'll see that there are two versions of MAMP: one simply called MAMP and the other, MAMP PRO.
-When you download the software, you'll actually be downloading both at the same time.
-Go to the Downloads link, then click the Download link here, and follow the rest of the prompts to download the software to your hard disk.
+The MAMP software bundle is one of the easiest ways to get started with Apache, MySQL, and PHP on OS Ten.
+You can download the software from the web page at www.mamp.info/en.
+There are versions available for many languages, I'll be using the English version.
+You'll see that there are two versions of MAMP.
+One's simply named MAMP, and the other, MAMP PRO.
+When you install this software, you will actually be installing both at the same time.

 Access exercise files from a button right under the course name.

 Search within course videos and transcripts, and jump right to the results.